cisco/mindmeld/source/userguide/auto_annotator.rst

 Default Auto Annotator: Spacy Annotator
 ---------------------------------------
 The :mod:`mindmeld.auto_annotator` module contains an abstract :class:`Annotator` class.
-This class serves as a base class for any Mindmeld Annotator including the :class:`SpacyAnnotator` class.
+This class serves as a base class for any MindMeld Annotator including the :class:`SpacyAnnotator` class.
 The :class:`SpacyAnnotator` leverages `Spacy's Named Entity Recognition <https://spacy.io/usage/linguistic-features#named-entities>`_ system to detect 21 different entities.
 Some of these entities are resolvable by Duckling.